 So does machine learning work for sports betting?
 The short answer is yes — it does work quite well — but not always.
 Machine learning is only as good as the data it uses and how that data is interpreted by algorithms.

-For example, if you want to predict an outcome based on historical results, those results must be accurate and consistent with what actually happened historically in order to make accurate predictions moving forward into the future.
+For example, if you want to predict an outcome based on historical results, those results must be accurate and consistent with what happened historically to make accurate predictions moving forward into the future.

-In addition, there are numerous factors that affect whether or not your model will actually perform well in real-world scenarios.
+In addition, numerous factors affect whether or not your model will perform well in real-world scenarios.

 Final Words On Machine Learning and Data Science in Sports Betting